 Letters of good standing certify that a student has a cumulative grade point average of 2.0 or above.
 Requests for letters of good standing should be in writing to the Assistant Dean for Student Affairs.
-The request should state the reason the letter is needed, the name and address where the letter should be sent, and whether or not LSDAS reports should be included.
+The request should state the reason the letter is needed and the name and address where the letter should be sent.
 Letters of good standing are normally sent within three (3) working days; however, during periods of high work volume, a period of up to ten (10) working days may be required.
 Letters of good standing for transfer purposes are sent after ranking are completed by the Registrar for the most current semester.
 A student who has failed to satisfy financial obligations to the Law School and/or the University will not be granted letters of good standing.
 Requests for letters of good standing with the appropriate information can be emailed to jhernandez@stu.edu.